OSHA Lockout Tagout Violations: Penalties, How Citations Work, and How to Fix Them

 Abatement Deadline

-Each citation includes a required abatement date: the deadline by which you must correct the violation.
-This is non-negotiable unless you formally contest.
-Failure-to-abate penalties begin accruing the day after the deadline passes.
+Each citation includes a required abatement date.
+The deadline by which you must correct the violation.
+Non-negotiable unless you formally contest.
+Failure-to-abate penalties begin accruing the day after that deadline passes.

 15-Business-Day Contest Period

-You have 15 business days from the date you receive the citation to contest it.
-If you do not file a notice of contest within that window, the citation becomes a final order and is no longer contestable.
+You have 15 business days from receipt of the citation to contest.
+File a notice of contest within that window or the citation becomes a final order.
 Do not let this deadline pass.

 Informal Conference

 Before the contest deadline, you can request an informal conference with the OSHA Area Director.
-This is often the most practical first step.
-You may be able to negotiate penalty reductions, extended abatement dates, or clarification on what OSHA expects for abatement.
-This does not waive your right to formally contest.
+Often the most practical first move.
+You may negotiate penalty reductions, extended abatement dates, or clarification on abatement expectations.
+Does not waive your right to formally contest.

 Formal Contest

 If you contest, the case goes to the Occupational Safety and Health Review Commission for a hearing before an administrative law judge.
-This is typically reserved for cases where the employer believes the citation is fundamentally incorrect or the penalties are disproportionate.
+Typically reserved for cases where the employer believes the citation is fundamentally incorrect or the penalties are disproportionate.

 Do not ignore a citation or let the 15-day window pass.
-Once the deadline expires, the citation becomes final, penalties are owed in full, and you lose all leverage to negotiate or contest.
-Whether you plan to abate, negotiate, or contest, act within the first week of receiving the citation.
+Once the deadline expires, the citation is final, penalties are owed in full, and you lose all leverage to negotiate or contest.
+Whether you plan to abate, negotiate, or contest, act within the first week.

 How to Fix It: A Step-by-Step Path to Full LOTO Compliance

-Whether you have already been cited or you want to get ahead of a potential inspection, the path to a compliant LOTO program follows the same core steps.
+Already cited, or trying to get ahead of a potential inspection?
+The path to a compliant LOTO program follows the same core steps.

-Step 1: Conduct a full gap analysis.
-Walk the floor and assess every machine and piece of equipment covered by the standard.
+Step 1: Run a full gap analysis.
+Walk the floor.
+Assess every machine and piece of equipment covered by the standard.
 Identify where written procedures are missing, where existing procedures are generic or outdated, and where energy sources are undocumented.
-This is the foundation everything else builds on.
+The foundation everything else builds on.

-Step 2: Develop or update machine-specific procedures.
-Each machine needs a procedure that identifies all energy types and magnitudes, specifies the isolation points and devices, and outlines the exact sequence to achieve and verify a zero-energy state.
+Step 2: Develop or update machine-specific procedures (c)(4).
+Each machine needs a procedure that identifies all energy types and magnitudes, specifies isolation points and devices, and outlines the exact sequence to achieve and verify a zero-energy state.

 Step 3: Install or replace LOTO placards and signage.
 Durable, machine-mounted placards that match your written procedures make compliance visible and enforceable on the floor.
 Paper or laminated placards degrade and become unreadable.
 Industrial-grade aluminum placards rated for long-term use are the standard that passes inspection.

-Step 4: Train all employees by role.
+Step 4: Train all employees by role (c)(7).
 Authorized employees learn to apply and remove locks and tags.
 Affected employees learn the purpose and restrictions of the program.
 Other employees learn to recognize and respect lockout situations.
-Document all training with dates, topics, and attendee signatures.
+Document every training session with dates, topics, and attendee signatures.

-Step 5: Establish your annual periodic inspection process.
+Step 5: Establish the annual periodic inspection process (c)(6).
 Set a schedule, assign qualified reviewers, and build a documentation system that captures each review.
-ECPL's LockStep software centralizes this process and creates an auditable trail that satisfies the 1910.147(c)(6) requirement.
+LockStep software centralizes this process and creates an auditable trail that satisfies the written certification requirement under (c)(6)(ii).

 Step 6: Address robotics and automation specifically.
-If your facility has robotic cells, automated lines, or interlock gated access points, make sure your program covers these with dedicated procedures and clear access control placards.
-This is one of the fastest-growing areas of LOTO enforcement.
+If your facility has robotic cells, automated lines, or interlock gated access, make sure your program covers these with dedicated procedures and clear access control placards.
+One of the fastest-growing areas of LOTO enforcement.

 The Fastest Path

-Facilities that partner with a compliance specialist complete the full remediation cycle faster because they avoid the common pitfalls: generic procedures, incorrect placard specs, and missed equipment.
-ECPL handles every step from gap analysis through installation and training.
+Facilities that partner with a compliance specialist finish faster because they skip the common pitfalls: generic procedures, wrong placard specs, missed equipment.
+Our team handles every step from gap analysis through installation and training.

 Program Review

-Evaluation of your written energy control program documentation, including whether procedures are truly machine-specific and reflect current equipment configurations.
+Evaluation of your written energy control program documentation, checked against (c)(4) for machine-specific coverage and current equipment configurations.

 Floor Assessment